Pluses and minus

 The same article also refers to a survey of farmers where most farmers responded as being quite satisfied with the governments rice-pledging scheme.

-The government should conduct research to weigh whether the pledging policy really benefits the country and the majority of people, he suggested.
+policy really benefits the country and the majority of people, he

 The Bank for Agriculture and Agricultural Cooperatives (BAAC) notes that it's not the amount of money involved in the rice pledge scheme but the lack of transparency leading to questions about whether or not the farmers were receiving their fare share (Nation, Sep.
 25).